×

 When we asked people what advice they would give someone preparing to move to Braga, they said:

 "I would recommend Gualtar or Trofa as an area of Braga to live in.
 It's part of the city, yet doesn't have the "city" feel.
 It's atmosphere is more "suburban" than anything.
 The city has everything you need to live a life that you've been accustomed to in the US.
-Additionally, it's location is spectacular because you have the beach 30 minutes to the west, (awsome) Geres mountains 15 minutes to the east and Spain 40 minutes to the North.... you can't go wrong. :)," commented one expat who made the move to Braga.
+Additionally, it's location is spectacular because you have the beach 30 minutes to the west, (awsome) Geres mountains 15 minutes to the east and Spain 40 minutes to the North.... you can't go wrong. :)," said one expat who made the move to Braga.

 How do I find a place to live in Braga?